 Sure, hanging a new door might sound a little extreme.
 But if you’re serious about sleep, nothing is out of the question.

-Although solid wood interior doors can easily run $125 to $200, there are less expensive options.
+Although solid wood interior doors can easily run from $125 to $200, there are less expensive options.
 For example, Lowe’s sells multiple solid-core slab doors for $100 or less.

 8. Hang blackout curtains

-If you work third shift or simply prefer not to rise with the sun, consider investing in blackout curtains.
+If you work the third shift or simply prefer not to rise with the sun, consider investing in blackout curtains.
 But buyer beware: Many curtains marketed as “blackout” don’t quite do the trick.
 True blackout curtains have at least two layers of fabric — a densely woven outer layer and a heavy liner.

 If you’re serious about blocking light, shop for curtains in-person and test them first.
-Hold a panel up to a store window or bright florescent light.
+Hold a panel up to a store window or bright fluorescent light.
 If any light penetrates the layers of fabric, it’s not a good choice.

 9. Choose high-quality sheets

 Microfiber sheets are fine, but for my money, nothing beats 100% cotton.
-Like a good pair of jeans, cotton sheets are all-natural and get better with age.
+Like a good pair of jeans, cotton sheets are all natural and get better with age.